The Discovery Intake Process to explore new partnerships with Vitalyst for the 2024 – 2025 fiscal year is now open!

 Nonprofit Lifecycles

 Based on the award-winning book Nonprofit Lifecycles: Stage-based Wisdom for Nonprofit Capacity.
 This workshop helps organizations learn about their capacities using the four “table legs” and developing Capacity Improvement Plans.
 A week after the workshop, the organizations are responsible for sending in their current Lifecycle Placement and Capacity Improvement Plan to be eligible for 3-6 hours of consultation from a trained and experienced consultant to assist with capacity improvement goals.
-Visit the website for additional information.
+Visit the website and event calendar for additional information.

 SDOH Funding Matrix